John Shumate: Professional basketball

-Coaching career
+Coaching and scouting career

-Shumate was a volunteer assistant coach to Notre Dame's Digger Phelps for 2½ years after retiring from the NBA, before becoming head coach at Grand Canyon College (now Grand Canyon University).
-He coached Grand Canyon from 1983-1986, with a 58–33 record.
-In the 1984-85 season, the team made it to the finals of the NAIA District VIII Playoffs.
+Shumate was a volunteer assistant coach/graduate assistant to Notre Dame's Digger Phelps after retiring from the NBA (1981 to 1983).
+He had been considering coaching at Scottsdale Community College, but Phelps believed Shumate needed time to get his life together after his difficulties in the NBA and would benefit by returning to Notre Dame.
+Shumate said he learned about the human side of coaching from Phelps.
+Shumate next became the head coach at Grand Canyon College (now Grand Canyon University).
+Shumate coached Grand Canyon from 1983 to 1986, with a 58–33 record.
+In the 1984–85 season, the team made it to the finals of the NAIA District VIII Playoffs.

-Shumate later coached for the Southern Methodist University Mustangs for seven seasons (1988–95).
-His best season was 1992-93, when the Mustangs went 20–8, won the Southwest Conference title, and went to the NCAA tournament (losing in the first round).
-He was an assistant coach for the Toronto Raptors for three seasons (1995–98), and head coach of the WNBA's Phoenix Mercury in 2003.
-He was an assistant coach for the Phoenix Suns in 2009-10, having previously served as a college scout for the Suns.
+He returned to Phelps and Notre Dame as an assistant coach from 1986 to 1988.
+Shumate was next hired as head coach of the Southern Methodist University (SMU) Mustangs, where he coached for seven seasons (1988 to 1995).
+His best season was 1992–93, when the Mustangs went 20–8, won the Southwest Conference title, and went to the NCAA tournament (losing in the first round).
+He was SMU's first black coach in any sport.
+Shumate was the Southwest Conference Coach of the Year in 1993.

+Shumate was an assistant coach for the Toronto Raptors for three seasons (1995–98).
+He had an offer to continue with the Raptors, but had moved his family to Phoenix in 1998 and wanted to be with them.
+He initially worked for Phoenix's Parks and Recreation Department and as a substitute teacher.
+Shumate then returned to the NBA, working in community relations for the Phoenix Suns before becoming a college scout for the Suns in 2001.
+He was hired as head coach of the WNBA's Phoenix Mercury in 2002.
+He left the Mercury in February 2004, and returned to the Suns as a college scout.
+Shumate was an assistant coach for the Phoenix Suns in 2009–10.
 He continued as a Suns' scout after his assistant coaching ended.